How Long to Proof Sourdough in the Fridge (+ Tips)

 • The dough is much easier to score as it firms up a bit, ideal for those interested in intricate, artistic scoring designs

-• The yeast breaks down more of the gluten, making the bread easier to digest – really helpful for those sensitive to gluten
+• The yeast breaks down more of the gluten, arguably making the bread easier to digest – anecdotally, an extended cold proof is helpful for those sensitive to gluten (no official studies to confirm this yet, unfortunately)

 • The gluten break-down also leads to a lighter, more airy crumb